Tasty Tuna Fish Soup with Dehydrated Veggies – Quick & Hearty!

 Tuna Fish soup in a square bowl with a spoon, on a plate

-Plus, it's a great way to use up dehydrated diced hash-brown potatoes.
+Plus, it’s a great way to put those dehydrated diced hash-brown potatoes to good use.

 • 1/4 cup dehydrated onion